stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

 !!! info "Volume and inodes"

     Quotas are applied on both volume (the amount of data stored in bytes) and
-    inode: an inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
+    inodes: an inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
     In practice, each filesystem entry (file, directory, link) counts as an inode.